Types of Toilet Flush Systems – The Best Options in 2024

 Difference Between Main Types of Toilet Flush Systems

-There are many various types of flush systems, and not all of them are equal – at least, when it comes to complying to today’s requirements.
+There are many various types of flush systems, and not all of them are equal – at least when it comes to complying with today’s requirements.
 So, let’s look at all of them.

 The mission of the toilet flush is to remove the contents of the bowl with water as you flush it down.
 It’s more complicated than it seems because the direct gravity-affected flow will do less work than required.